Perspective | Cal Ripken’s record streak is 25 years old. Its meaning, and magic, have endured.

 Finally, in September, after a big series against the Yanks, the pain — as predicted — just disappeared.
 In 52 games, often in agony, Ripken had hit .292.

 Of course, it makes the Ripken legend even better that he can get hurt.
-Five years ago, on the 20th Gehrig anniversary, Ripken hit a curb riding his mountain bike, was thrown over the handle bars and injured his rotator cuff.
+Five years ago, on the 20th anniversary of breaking Gehrig’s mark, Ripken hit a curb riding his mountain bike, was thrown over the handle bars and injured his rotator cuff.
 Due to throw out the first pitch at Camden Yards that night, he couldn’t lift his right arm.

 “Dude, I hurt my shoulder,” Ripken told Brady Anderson, catching that ceremonial pitch.
-“I’m not goin’ back to the dirt (on the mound).”
+“I’m not goin’ back to the dirt [on the mound].”

 An ugly short flip was executed.
 Later, introduced to the crowd, he raised his arm to wave.
 “Big mistake.”